My Workflow for using Git with GitHub, OneDrive, PowerShell & Exchange – optimising efficiency across devices. Pt 2

 Ryan YatesConsultant

-Just a dude in his 30's doing things in Tech & trying to break the stigma's around talking about Mental Health
+Just a person in their 30's doing things in Tech & trying to break the stigma's around talking about Mental Health

 So this is the Second of a series of blog posts about how my workflow with Git, GitHub, PowerShell & Exchange currently works.